Immigration to Mexico: Russian

 According to INM in 2009 1,396 Russians are living documented in Mexico.
 According to the Russian embassy, 25,000 reside in Mexico.

-Most left Russia during its communist regime (Soviet Union), taking advantage of the Mexican law allowing migrants from communist countries refuge if they touch Mexican soil, and the ability to become legal residents of Mexico.
+Most left Russia during its communist regime (Soviet Union), taking advantage of the Mexican law allowing migrants from communist countries to apply for asylum as soon as they touched Mexican soil, and the ability to become legal residents of Mexico.
+Leon Trotsky famously moved to Mexico escaping persecution from Stalin, and was eventually murdered at Stalin's behest in Mexico City.
 The Spiritual Christian Pryguny were a small early 20th century immigrant group to Valle de Guadalupe, Baja California.